YoannDev90/awesome-free-ai-api/README.md

 - 07 October 2025 : Add Ollama Cloud to the list
 - 16 October 2025 : Add IO-Intelligence to the list
 - 26 October 2025 : Add NagaAI to the list
-- 27 October 2025 : Add OhMyGPT to the list + remove the 'models' column
+- 27 October 2025 : Add OhMyGPT to the list
+- 10 November 2025 : Add LLM-Gateway to the list